BozJR/qr-code-component/README.md

-# Frontend Mentor - QR code component solution
+# QR code component solution

-This is My solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a basic QR code component (not interactive, just a jpeg).

 ## Table of contents